 “I told the Lord, you just keep letting Rhonda suck that beet now.
 Gunner ain’t no good on the ice unless he’s been sucked.”

-In this way it carried on between the two each time Brit and I were left alone.
+Rhonda and Marcy spoke up each time Brit and I were left alone.
 Their conversations helped distract from the constant work, the never-ending roar of machines, the ways in which the job wore us down.

 Near the end we threw a piler potluck.
-Everyone brought food and fried hamburgers on a folding chair.
+Everyone brought food and fried up hamburgers on a folding chair.
 Dew was drank and laughs were had.
 Everyone asked everyone if we’d be back next year.
 We all outlined our post-piler plans, which mostly meant leaving the state as soon as ya could.
 James made us promise we’d be back for next year.
 I was so shot I couldn’t imagine ever doing this again.
 I’d reached my physical limit and was happy to be done.
 I liked all the responsibility placed in me, the feelings of productivity and accomplishment, the money made.
 But despite all that I was ready to get back to my do-nothing lifestyle.
 I hoped I wouldn’t have to work the harvest next year, that by then I’d have life more figured out and not be in such desperate need for a few thousand bucks.
 It didn’t work out that way.

 I returned to the piler a year later, driving east from my home base of Oregon.
 Brit stayed back and I can’t blame her.
 I was assigned to a spot across the river in Minnesota, eight miles east of where I worked the year before.
-I didn’t have my familial piler family but didn’t mind restarting somewhere new, if only for the fact that now less would be expected of me.
+I didn’t have my familial piler family but didn’t mind starting somewhere new, if only for the fact that less would be expected of me.
 Everyone I worked with was fine and I didn’t pick up extra jobs like I had with James.
 It seemed The Working Man would not stir forth from the ashes of old times.

 We didn’t get days off so I worked eleven straight in a series of twelve hour clips.
 I shoveled dirt, passed the time, passed out in bed, and woke to do it again.
 I spaced out lots and made it to the other side.
 The end of the year came and we had another potluck a couple days before wrapping.
 We all brought food and feasted in the scale.
 The skidsteer driver was an odd man who referred to beets as taters.
-When I was out at the piler he’d always stop by to complain about people he disliked.
+Out at the piler he’d stop by to complain about people he disliked.
 Sometimes he gifted me cans of Sam’s Club soda when I helped him load sample bags of beets into his bucket.
 Now it was our potluck and he chose me as his verbal target.

 He cornered me into a one-sided conversation while spooning rice and beans from a styrofoam cup.
-A dribble of sauce coated his chin as he described in detail the servings at some all ya can suck down seafood buffet.
+A dribble of sauce coated his chin as he described in detail the servings at an all ya can suck down seafood buffet.

 “We’d crack a crate of snow crab and eat the biggest ones.”
 He rejoiced in the recollection.

 I spent a few more weeks in North Dakota to see friends and kayak the river.
 I paddled alone and slept ashore at night.
-As I stroked through muddy water I thought on how even though in the past year I’d changed my location much of life remained the same.
+As I stroked through muddy water I thought on how even though I’d changed my location much of life remained the same.
 On how I needed to get it together, a refrain that’s repeated through my head for years.
 Despite the echo it never takes hold.
 But if I didn’t get things back on track it’d mean another year of hellish labor, shoveling up muck in some industrial shithole.
 If not at the piler then somewhere else.
 And if somewhere else then it could start a chain that’d last a lifetime.